disarm-platform/docs/app-v2/monitor.md

 ![](../.gitbook/assets/app-image40.png)

+## TEMPORAL FILTER
-TEMPORAL FILTER → the temporal filter has two text fields which you can tailor to display records that lie in a specific range of dates.
+The temporal filter has two text fields which you can tailor to display records that lie in a specific range of dates.

 ![](../.gitbook/assets/app-image36.png) &gt;